A module wrapper for os.path

 But the implementation and the usage quickly diverge, and path.py has several advantages over pathlib:

 - path.py implements Path objects as a subclass of str (unicode on Python 2), and as a result these Path objects may be passed directly to other APIs that expect simple text representations of paths, whereas with pathlib, one must first cast values to strings before passing them to APIs unaware of pathlib.
+This shortcoming was addressed by PEP 519, in Python 3.6.

 - path.py goes beyond exposing basic functionality of a path and exposes commonly-used behaviors on a path, providing methods like rmtree (from shlib) and remove_p (remove a file if it exists).